adhitasinha/financial_ratio_analysis_tool/README.md

-Perfect timing 🚀 Now that your project is on GitHub, let’s make a **professional README.md** so it looks polished.

-Here’s a full version you can paste into your repo as `README.md`:

----

 # 📊 Financial Ratio Analysis Tool

 This project automates the **extraction, storage, and analysis of financial ratios** for insurance and financial companies.